 If you’re using Facebook Ads, consider creating a ‘Lookalike Audience.’

 This is where Facebook will target your pay-per-click ads based on a ‘Custom Audience’ that you provide.

 Such an audience can be compiled from an email list, or from the people who visit your website via organic search engine results, social media, or following other landing pages.

 If you target your Facebook Ads effectively, you may even be able to keep your CPC below the Facebook 2019 average of $1.86.

 If you’re using Google Ads, ensure that you’re using keywords that have buyer intent.

 These are keywords used by people who are looking to buy something, and, as a result, ads based on these keywords are more likely to add to your conversion rate and quality score.

 Whether you’re running a display campaign or a search ad campaign, it is important that you get the targeting right, or else your ad might not fare well amongst the target audience who are viewing it.
 This means no one will click on your landing pages which will also do little to drive up your quality score and increase conversion.

 If your ad isn’t targeted properly, it may receive negative feedback and this will spell disaster for your marketing strategy and your return on investment.

-56.1% of digital ads are never seen on the Google network.
-Arguably, part of this could come down to improper bidding for bing ads or from your PPC account.
+Not all PPC campaigns are going to get eyeballs.
+Arguably, part of this could come down to improper bidding or from your PPC account.